 M.S. students are expected to choose a thesis topic and form their thesis committee by the end of their fourth term in residence.
 Once this has been accomplished, the thesis committee will take over all advising functions for the student, and the student’s guidance committee ceases to exist.

 The primary product in fulfillment of the Master’s degree is a written thesis that summarizes the scientific research performed by the student.
 The thesis should represent a unique scientific contribution with the hope that the work can eventually be sub- mitted to a journal for broad dissemination to the scientific community.
 The written document should be organized in the form of a research paper, with an introduction (including motivation and background), description of the data and methods, discussion, conclusions, and bibliography.
 Figures and tables should be fully labeled with explanatory captions.
 It is critical that the student understands the expectations of their advisor and committee, who must evaluate and approve the thesis.
 Therefore, good communication between all parties is imperative.

 Outline of Thesis Procedures

 Students should choose a thesis committee by the end of their fourth term of residence.
-A thesis committee consists of three faculty members, at least two of whom are from the department.
+A thesis committee consists of three faculty members, at least two of whom are from the Department of Earth Sciences.
 The makeup of the thesis committee must be approved by the Department Head.
 If two of the members are spouses or domestic partners, an additional committee member should be added.
 Two committee members are assigned special roles: